-This study was limited to a sample of perpetrators of college attacks, examining those that have been best documented.
-Within these cases, there was the further limitation of incomplete information, with more information being available for some than others.
+This study was limited to a sample of perpetrators of college attacks, examining those who have been best documented.
+Within these cases, there is the further limitation of incomplete information, with more information being available for some of the cases and not for others.
 There were also elements of subjectivity in placing the shooters within the psychological typology (psychopathic, psychotic, traumatized), as well as in identifying their attacks as targeted or random.
 Other researchers might interpret the cases differently.